nikkola01/bede-llm-workflows/docs/running_server.md

 ### `-home "$HOME_DIR:/users/$USER"`

-This is easy to misunderstand, so here’s the honest version:

 - Many tools assume `$HOME` exists and is writable.
 - On HPC, your real `$HOME` might be quota-limited or slow.
 - Some libraries cache under `~/.cache` by default.